preload preload preload preload

 The greatest obstacle to e-business in the financial service sector is the lack of trust and security over existing and evolving infrastructures.
 For e-business transactions to flourish, all parties involved in transactions and communications must be able to confirm the unique and irrefutable digital identity of each participant before relying on that information to make a commercial transaction.

 But when it comes to making high-value transactions, such as setting up an online cash management system, even for the so called online banking systems or procuring supplies through the Internet, there is too much at stake in simply trusting someone just because he gave the correct PIN or the correct username and password.
 Developing systems that are able to provide firm authentication of customers, suppliers and other parties has therefore become a major challenge.
-Public key infrastructure (PKI) systems have surfaced as the solution to provide trustworthy identities.
+Public Key Infrastructure systems have surfaced as the solution to provide trustworthy identities.

 In the case of online banking for users, banks need to have a proper system for authentication of the user.
 Even though banks have a secure network system for encrypted data transfer, still the user is identified using the typical username/id verification process that is vulnerable to hacking.
-So implementation of PKI makes sure that the party performing a transaction over the Internet is who he claims to be.
+So implementation of Public Key Infrastructure makes sure that the party performing a transaction over the Internet is who he claims to be.
 Later he cannot deny that he has not done a particular transaction, if he had used his digital certificate.

-Benefits of the use of PKI
+Benefits of the Use of Public Key Infrastructure (PKI)

-Through the use of PKI and digital signature, one can prove to a third party or the court that a particular piece of electronic document is authentic and can be traced to the person who has digitally signed the document or transaction.
+Through the use of Public Key Infrastructure and digital signature, one can prove to a third party or the court that a particular piece of electronic document is authentic and can be traced to the person who has digitally signed the document or transaction.
 This works because the cryptography and mathematics underlying a PKI system ensure that digitally signed documents cannot be forged.
 The digital certificate can be thought of as the electronic equivalent of the identification card.
 Thus, the authority which issues the digital certificates (known as Certificate Authority) must be highly trusted and secure.

 After introduction of IT Laws by many countries has enabled a standard for business transactions.
 Forums like Asia Pacific PKI Forum allows inter-operability to its digital certifying authority licencees with their counterparts in the member countries of that region.
 As financial institutions sign on to these policies and business practices, their customers will create an extensive global system of known and trusted businesses.
 Once certified by a Certification Authority, a trading partner can authenticate any other party with assurance.
 Even if a trading partner is from another part of the world, the fact that he is a certified member (through the trust relationship with his bank) makes trading viable and reduces the risk of transacting in the global system.
 By virtue of commonly accepted standards, trading partners will know that: